Explore the world of illuminating light and contemporary art at the world’s largest light art museum.

 Best time to visit Light Art Museum

-The best time to visit Budapest Light Art Museum is as soon as it opens at 10 am.
+The best time to visit the Budapest Light Art Museum is as soon as it opens at 10 am.

 What to see at Light Art Museum